vladelets-vselennoy/Ecommerce-Analysis/README.md

 3. Leverage the Lookalike notebook to find similar customers for targeted marketing

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## Contact
 For any queries regarding this project, please open an issue in the repository.# Ecommerce-Analysis